 The University of the Virgin Islands, located in the Eastern Caribbean, is 45 miles east of Puerto Rico.
-The University is located on three campuses.
-The Albert A. Sheen Campus on St. Croix, the largest of the U.S. Virgin Islands, includes academic facilities, a student life complex, the Delta M. Jackson Dorsch Complex, the V.I.
+The University is located on two campuses, and has an academic center on St. John.
+The Albert A. Sheen Campus on St. Croix, the largest of the U.S. Virgin Islands, includes academic facilities, a student life complex, the Delta M. Jackson Dorsch Complex, the VI.
 Cooperative Extension Service and the Agricultural Experiment Station.
 The St. Thomas Campus contains academic facilities, administrative and student service buildings, residence halls, the Reichhold Center for the Arts and the William P. MacLean Marine Science Center.
 The University of the Virgin Islands St. John Academic Center is located on the third floor of The Marketplace shopping center in Cruz Bay, St. John.
-The Center provides office space for UVI's Cooperative Extension Service and VI Small Business Development Center programs.
+The Center provides office space for UV's Cooperative Extension Service and VI Small Business Development Center programs.
 The center's videoconferencing technology allows UVI students on St. John to take select courses that are offered on the campuses on St. Thomas and St. Croix.
 In addition to these campuses, the University maintains the Virgin Islands Environmental Resource Station on the island of St. John.